DevChrisL/SensorPanelCyberpunk/README.md

-# SensorPanelCyberpunk
+# Cyberpunk 2077 Inspired Sensor Panel

 ![Preview Image](images/screenshot.png) <!-- Add path to your preview image -->

 SensorPanelCyberpunk is a customizable sensor panel created for Rainmeter that displays system sensor information using HWiNFO.
 It features a sleek cyberpunk-inspired design that integrates real-time data visualization for temperatures, usage, and other hardware metrics.
-Release version will not have potential copyright images
+Release version will not have potential copyrighted images.

 With support for different sensors, users can fully customize the panel to display the information they care about most, from CPU temperatures to GPU loads.
 The design uses modern, futuristic fonts to deliver a highly aesthetic look while maintaining practicality.